-Ordinarily, management will have authority for any matters or decisions not reserved by the board or required to be made by the directors under law.
-Most Australian companies will structure and organise their managerial decision-making through a delegations framework outlining the types of decisions likely to arise in the business and the limits of authority of key executives in making those decisions.
+Most Australian companies will structure and organise managerial decision-making through a delegations framework outlining the types of decisions likely to arise in the business and the limits of authority of key executives in making those decisions.

 Board and Board Committee Decision-Making

-The company will have procedures for board and committee meetings contained in its constitutional documents and internal charters.
-At a board meeting, the directors will vote on decisions and the resolutions (ie, outcomes) will be recorded in the minutes of the meeting.
+The procedures for board and committee meetings are typically contained in a company’s constitutional documents and internal charters.
+At a board meeting the directors will vote on decisions and the resolutions (ie, outcomes) will be recorded in the minutes of the meeting.

-A high-level outline of the proceedings of board and committee meetings is also recorded in minute books maintained by the company for this purpose.
-Such records are commonly accepted by the Australian courts as evidence of the matters considered at the relevant meeting, particularly where they have been reviewed and approved by the board.
+A high-level outline of the proceedings of meetings is recorded in minute books maintained by the company.
+Such records are commonly accepted by Australian courts as evidence of the matters considered at the relevant meeting, particularly where they have been reviewed and approved by the board.

 The decision-making process of a management team will vary depending on the company.
 However, boards will usually adopt standing internal delegations of power to the CEO and management team to facilitate their day-to-day management of the company.
 Management will often have to engage with the board to seek approval of material decisions at board meetings.

 The Corporations Act provides that a proprietary company must have at least one director, and at least one director ordinarily residing in Australia.
 Proprietary companies are not required to have a company secretary, although it is common practice within large corporate groups.

 A public company (including those listed on ASX) must have at least three directors, two ordinarily residing in Australia.
 Public companies must have at least one Australian resident company secretary.

 The roles of the different members of boards of directors may include non-executive directors, executive directors, a chairperson and managing director.
 Further detail on each of these members is set out below.